skeeto/skeeto.github.com/_posts/2011-11-06-nativeguide.markdown

 reuse-ability, I added it to my [SampleJavaProject](/blog/2010/10/04/) as the "bundle" target.
 It generates all of the required artifacts, digitally signs them, and bundles them up.

+The demo at the top of this post contains native libraries for running OpenGL programs on seven platforms.
+NativeGuide takes care of getting the proper library in place for the JVM to load.
+All of this is hopefully transparent to you, the user, so that this appears to be a regular run-anywhere Java application.

 The issue that NativeGuide solves is a special case of the distribution problem.
 Distribution is one of the major problems every